-301. Competent authorities should assess whether the institution has comprehensive and tested business resilience and continuity plans in place to ensure that it is able to operate on an ongoing basis and limit losses in the event of severe business disruption.

-- 302. Competent authorities should determine whether the institution has established business continuity plans commensurate with the nature, size and complexity of its operations.
-Such plans should take into account different types of likely or plausible scenarios to which the institution may be vulnerable. - 303.
+- 306.317.
+Competent authorities should assess whether the institution has in place comprehensive and tested business resilience and continuity plans in place, covering at least critical and important functions, including those that are outsourced, to ensure that it is able to operate on an ongoing basis and limit losses in the event of severe business disruption.
+For outsourced activities, competent authorities should ensure that the service provider has a suitable business continuity plan in line with the EBA Guidelines on outsourcing arrangements. - 307.318.
+Competent authorities should determine whether the institution has established business continuity plans commensurate with the nature, size and complexity of its operations.
+Such plans should take into account different types of likely or plausible scenarios to which the institution may be vulnerable. - 308.319.
 Competent authorities should assess the quality and effectiveness of the institution's continuity management planning process.
 In doing so, competent authorities should evaluate the quality of the institution's adherence to recognised Business Continuity Management (BCM) processes.
-Accordingly, competent authorities should determine whether the institution's continuity management planning process includes: - a. a Business Impact Analysis; - b. appropriate recovery strategies incorporating internal and external dependencies and clearly defined recovery priorities; - c. the drafting of comprehensive and flexible plans to deal with plausible scenarios; - d. effective testing of the plans; - e.
+Accordingly, competent authorities should determine whether the institution's continuity management planning process includes: - a. a Business Impact Analysis; - b. appropriate recovery strategies incorporating internal and external dependencies and clearly defined recovery priorities; - c. the drafting of comprehensive and flexible plans to deal with plausible scenarios; - d. effective testing of the design and operational effectiveness of the plans; - e.
 BCM awareness and training programmes; and - f. communications and crisis-management documentation and training.

-- 304. Competent authorities should assess whether the institution has a strong control framework and sound safeguards to mitigate its operational risk, in line with its operational risk management tolerance and strategy.
-Competent authorities should take into account whether: - a. the scope covered by the institution's control functions includes all consolidated entities and geographical locations; - b. there are internal controls and other practices (e.g. conduct policies, etc.) aimed at mitigating operational risk exposures and keeping them within levels acceptable to the institution, in accordance with the parameters set by the management body and senior management and the institution's risk tolerance level; and - c. the institution has appropriate internal controls and practices to ensure that breaches of and exceptions to policies, procedures and limits are reported in a timely manner to the appropriate level of management for action, and to competent authorities as required. - 305.
+- 309.320.
+Competent authorities should assess whether the institution has a strong control framework and sound safeguards to mitigate its operational risk, in line with its operational risk management toleranceappetite and strategy.
+Competent authorities should take into account whether: - a. the scope covered by the institution's control functions includes all consolidated entities and geographical locations; - b. there are internal controls and other practices (e.g. risk responses such as conduct policies, insurance and other risk transfer techniques etc.) aimed at mitigating operational risk exposures or curtailing potential impacts, and keeping them within levels acceptable to the institution, in accordance with the parameters set by the management body and senior management and the institution's risk toleranceappetite level; and c. the institution has appropriate internal controls and practices to ensure that breaches of and exceptions to policies, procedures and limits are reported in a timely manner to the appropriate level of management for action, and to competent authorities as required.

+310.321.
 Competent authorities should also assess the functionality of the internal audit function.
 To this end, they should determine whether:

-- a. the institution conducts internal audits of the operational risk management framework on a regular basis; - b. the internal audit covers the main elements of operational risk management measurement and control across the institution; and - c. such audits are effective in determining adherence to internal policies and any relevant external regulations and addressing any deviations from them. - 306.
-For institutions using the AMA to determine minimum own funds requirements for operational risk, competent authorities should also assess whether the internal approach-validation process is sound and effective in challenging model assumptions and identifying any potential shortcomings with respect to operational risk modelling, quantification and systems and other relevant minimum requirements specified in the relevant EU and national implementing legislation. - 307.
+- a. the institution conducts internal audits of the operational risk management framework on a regular basis; - b. the internal audit covers the main elements of operational risk management measurement and control across the institution; and - c. such audits are effective in determining adherence to internal policies and any relevant external regulations and addressing any deviations from them. - 311.322.
+For institutions using the AMA to determine minimum own funds requirements for operational risk, competent authorities should also assess whether the internal approach-validation process is sound and effective in challenging model assumptions and identifying any potential shortcomings with respect to operational risk modelling, quantification and systems and other relevant minimum requirements specified in the relevant EU and national implementing legislation. - 312.323.
 Irrespective of the approach adopted by the institution to determine regulatory minimum own funds, when models are used for decision-making (e.g. credit lending, pricing, trading financial instruments, etc.), competent authorities should assess whether there is a sound internal validation process and/or model-review process to identify and mitigate model risk.